MicroEJ/docs/VEEPortingGuide/sni.rst

 -  Only base types and array of base types are allowed in the parameters.
    No other objects can be passed: the native functions cannot access Java objects field nor methods.
 -  When base type arrays are passed in parameters, they must have only one dimension.
    No multi dimension array are allowed (``int[][]`` is forbidden for example).
 -  Only base types are allowed as return type.

 This constraints are checked at link-time to ensure that they are respected.

+.. _section.sni.lifecycle:

 Startup
 =======